ICL Board Chair, Environmental Educator, Lynden Sculpture Garden

 National Wildlife Federation

-Cynthia (Cyn) M. Sarthou has been Executive Director of the Gulf Restoration Network (GRN), headquartered in New Orleans, Louisiana since 1995.
-The GRN is a diverse network committed to uniting and empowering people to protect and restore the resources of the Gulf Region.
-The GRN works to coordinate build the capacity of grassroots groups across the Gulf, and pursues regional campaigns on priority issues that include: (1) advocacy for restoration in the aftermath of the BP Oil Disaster; (2) reduction of water pollution entering the Gulf; and (3) increasing resilience of coastal communities.
+Cynthia (Cyn) M. Sarthou has been Executive Director of Healthy Gulf, headquartered in New Orleans, Louisiana since 1995.
+Healthy Gulf is a diverse network committed to uniting and empowering people to protect and restore the resources of the Gulf Region.
+Healthy Gulf works to coordinate build the capacity of grassroots groups across the Gulf, and pursues regional campaigns on priority issues that include: (1) advocacy for restoration in the aftermath of the BP Oil Disaster; (2) reduction of water pollution entering the Gulf; and (3) increasing resilience of coastal communities.